Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 It is advisable to make self-contained test scripts whenever possible, so as they could be used in environments where data files are not available.
 For that simple geometric objects and shapes can be created using DRAW commands in the test script itself.

-If the test requires a data file, it should be put to subdirectory *data* of the test grid.
+If the test requires a data file, it should be put to directory listed in environment variable *CSF_TestDataPath*.
+Alternatively, it can be put to subdirectory *data* of the test grid.
 It is recommended to prefix the data file with the corresponding issue id prefixed by *bug*, e.g. *bug12345_face1.brep*, to avoid possible conflicts with names of existing data files.

 Note that when the test is integrated to the master branch, OCC team will move the data file to data files repository, so as to keep OCCT sources repository clean from data files.